Battle of Baqubah: Battle for Baqubah II begins

 The heavily fortified, and well defended Al-Qaeda controlled neighborhoods of Tahrir and New Baqubah were the next to be taken by American forces.
 The offensive's forward progression was again slowed by the use of large ambushes initiated by deep-buried mines or car bombs.
 One such ambush, on 5 April, resulted in a Bradley fighting vehicle being destroyed and the death of one American soldier.
 Of note, Army medic Christopher Waiters was eventually awarded the Distinguished Service Cross for his heroic actions that day which saved the lives of two additional American soldiers in the destroyed Bradley vehicle.
-Another similar attack initiated by a large deep buried mine killed six American soldiers in a Stryker vehicle on 6 May 2007.
+Another similar attack initiated by a large deep buried mine killed six American soldiers in a Stryker vehicle on 6 May 2007, along with embedded Russian photojournalist Dmitry Chebotayev.
 The house-to-house fighting seen in eastern Baqubah during this offensive was the fiercest fighting in Iraq at the time.
 Al-Qaeda in Iraq was pitching a last-ditch effort to retain control of their self-declared capital.
 On 27 May while clearing Chibernat, a village north of Baqubah, seven Iraqi hostages were rescued from an al-Qaeda torture center.
 While clearance of eastern Baqubah was being completed, Task Force Regulars was able to successfully isolate and contain the western half of the city, composed of Mufrek, Mujema, and Khatoon.
 Without adequate forces to clear this western half of Baqubah the commander of Task Force Regular, Lt.
 Colonol Bruce Antonia, requested additional forces to assist in that task.